dannevesdantas/WebAPI2Construct/README.md

 // Use WebAPI2Construct to put your data in Construct2 readable format var playerDataJSONDictionary = Construct2Convert.ToDictionary(playerData);

-return playerDataJSONDictionary; // Send the data to the game
+return Json(playerDataJSONDictionary, JsonRequestBehavior.AllowGet); // Send the data to the game
 ```

 ###### Second Pass: Construct 2